-Ardern vows to deny accused mosque gunman notoriety he seeks
+New Zealand leader vows to deny notoriety to mosque gunman

 “He seemed quite clear and lucid, whereas this may seem like very irrational behavior,” Peters told the newspaper.
 “He didn’t appear to me to be facing any challenges or mental impairment, other than holding fairly extreme views.”

-Peters did not return a call from The Associated Press on Tuesday.
+Peters did not return a call from The Associated Press.

 Peters told the paper that Tarrant didn’t tell him why he wanted to represent himself.
 He said a judge could order a lawyer to assist Tarrant at a trial, but that Tarrant would likely be unsuccessful in trying to use it as a platform to put forward any extremist views.